Work Injury Damages Claim Calculator

 • Future loss

-One of the main considerations for calculating fair compensation is how much an injury affects your daily life, particularly your work capacity.
+1. One of the main considerations for calculating fair compensation is how much an injury affects your daily life, particularly your pre-injury earning capacity.

-Expert legal advice can help you understand your rights and how ‘heads and damages’ apply to your circumstances.
+Expert legal advice from workers’ compensation lawyers can help you understand your rights and how ‘heads of damages’ apply to your circumstances.

 Sometimes, injuries sustained on the job stop you from working again in your usual occupation.
 In this case, you could be eligible to make a TPD claim through a superannuation policy.